Foodie Fun And So Much More in Traverse City

 Don’t Miss The Ice Cream

 What caps off any foodie destination?
 A sweet ending, of course.
 We had to experience the famous MOOmers Ice Cream voted “America’s Best Scoop” on Good Morning America.
 Moomers Homemade Ice Cream makes over 120 flavors and has over 20 unique flavors available daily.
-I chose the Cherries Moobilee that has black cherry flavored ice cream with chunks of black sweet cherries, chocolate fudge swirl, and chunks of brownies.
+I chose the Cherries Moobilee which has black cherry-flavored ice cream with chunks of black sweet cherries, chocolate fudge swirl, and chunks of brownies.
 It was ice cream perfection!
 As I sat there enjoying my homemade cone and ice cream somehow knowing that the Plummer family (proprietors of Moomers) use cream from their own Moomers Farm Creamery and dairy farm right behind me made it all taste that much better.

 All and all, Traverse City was a wonderful local fall trip.
-The only downside was that we wish we had more time to experience more of the food, wine and spirits the area has to offer.
+The only downside was that we wish we had more time to experience more of the food, wine, and spirits the area has to offer.
 Another trip for Traverse City food will definitely be in our future sooner than later.

 Just some of the places to find the best food in Traverse City:

 Grand Traverse Resort & Spa This amenity-filled resort has everything you could want.
-Ask for a high floor room for a spectacular view.
+Ask for a high-floor room for a spectacular view.

-Moomers Ice Cream A must stop that’s a little out of town but well worth it for delicious homemade ice cream.
+Moomers Ice Cream A must-stop that’s a little out of town but well worth it for delicious homemade ice cream.

-Poppycock’s Restaurant Terrific new American cuisine that has a great vibe and features martinis & jazz on Friday’s.
+Poppycock’s Restaurant is Terrific new American cuisine that has a great vibe and features martinis & jazz on Friday’s.
 We also loved the artwork in the restaurant.

 Northern Natural Cider House Organic hard cider spot.
 This is a great place to rest your feet in downtown Traverse City and relax with some yummy cider.

 Right Brain Brewery Go taste what is brewing up at this Traverse City treasure, you won’t be disappointed.
-Chat up the locals on what they’re drinking.
+Chat up with the locals on what they’re drinking.

 Grand Traverse Pie Company Get a slice of one of their cherry pies.
 You’ll dream about it for days.
 We also love the doing good and giving back karma of their second “community” store that gives profits to community good.